-“An online support group is three dimensional,” says Lynn.
-“We start with good news, and get practical information that I can use right away.”
+“An online support group is three-dimensional.
+We start with good news, and get practical information that I can use right away.”

 Lynn’s doctor says she’ll eventually need a cochlear implant.
 She can’t work or drive, not to mention the difficulty of performing everyday activities.

-“You can be more honest in an online support group (compared to forums or social media) because you are seeing someone face to face.
+“You can be more honest in an online support group (compared to forums or social media) because you are seeing someone face-to-face.
 This makes your communication more transparent and accountable.
 When you look at someone, you can see their pain, and that helps you empathize with them.”

 For more information about online support groups, please contact VeDA’s Patient Support Coordinator by calling 800-837-8428.